rohit-cpp/MERN-JOB-PORTAL/README.md

 ## 📌 Unique Selling Points (USP)

-- ✅ **AI-based Rejection Insights** — A feature missing in most platforms
+- ✅ **AI-based Rejection Insights** — A feature missing in most of the platforms
 - ✅ **AI Roadmaps** for career guidance
 - ✅ **Real-Time Application Updates**
 - ✅ **Role-specific Dashboards**